Many RVers love to fish when they go camping, and jigging is a very popular form of fishing.

 6. Football Jigs

-Football jigs have a pointy yet full head that sits sideways and wider skirt that lets the lure drag over rocky bottoms without getting stuck in cracks and crevices.
+Football jigs have a pointy yet full head that sits sideways and a wider skirt that lets the lure drag over rocky bottoms without getting stuck in cracks and crevices.

 The hook is wide and sharp, and the weed guard is durable.
 In addition, you can choose to add trailers for more hits.